SanjanaFernando/Movie-Review-Sentiment-Prediction-App/readme.md

 #### 📌 Step 1: Navigate to the Frontend Directory

-If your frontend is in a separate directory (e.g., `my-vite-app`), navigate to that directory:
+If your frontend is in a separate directory (e.g., `my-vite-app`), navigate to that directoryyyy:

 ```bash
 cd my-vite-app